Malang East Java, Indonesia Travel Guide

 As a predominantly Muslim region, most local eateries do not serve pork.
 Halal food is widely available.

 The iconic meatball soup of Malang.
-Features various types of meatballs (beef, fried), tahu (tofu), noodles, dumplings, and sometimes fried wontons, all served in a rich, savory broth.
+Features various types of meatballs (beef, fried), tahu (tofu), noodles, dumplings, and sometimes fried wontons, all dished up in a rich, savory broth.

 Where to find: Bakso President, Bakso Kota Cak Man.